-Join Alan Simon for an in-depth discussion in this video Risk landscape, part of Manage Your Organization's Big Data Program.
+Join Alan Simon for an in-depth discussion in this video Risk landscape, part of Big Data Foundations: Program Management.

 - As with any large enterprise scale program,…your Big Data initiative will face many risks…throughout its life cycle.…As the Big Data program leader, you are the one…who owns the overall risk management and…mitigation effort for your Big Data efforts.…To accomplish this risk management mission,…you'll need to establish a formal risk management program.…You'll also need to conduct frequent risk reviews,…and you'll need to have the courage to act…to address and neutralize those risks in all situations.…